 Zaira Chanax, San Gabriel, CA

-Zaira has completed more than 175 volunteer hours serving as team leader for the Charter Hospice program in the San Gabriel Valley.
+Zaira has completed more than 175 volunteer hours serving as a team leader for the Charter Hospice program in the San Gabriel Valley.
 She regularly goes beyond the call of duty to support her team and ensure they have the information necessary to help as many patients as possible.
 During the pandemic, Zaira has remained committed to the Charter Hospice volunteer program by displaying strong leadership among her fellow volunteers and completing many virtual patient visits.